guidosalustri/guidosalustri.github.io/_pages/essom.md

 ---

 <p align="center">☽ ☼ ☾</p>
-At its core, Essom was to create as a game that could stand among ancient abstract classics, yet raise its own identity rooted in a native Latin American aesthetic and perspective.
-Crafted from ceramic, wood, and felt balls, the game offers strategic depth without relying solely on pure tactical or logical thinking.
-Since it is not a “perfect information” game like most abstracts, it feels more intuitive and casual, where bluffing can also become part of play.
+At its core, Essom was created as a game that could stand among ancient abstract classics, yet raises its own identity rooted in native Latin American aesthetics and perspectives.
+Crafted from ceramic, wood, and felt balls, the game offers strategic depth but without relying solely on pure tactical or logical thinking.
+Since it is not a “perfect information” game, it offers a more intuitive and casual experience, where bluffing can also become part of play.

-In the game, players need to search and retrieve hidden tokens called Sils.
+Essom is a 1 vs 1 game where players need to search and retrieve hidden tokens called Sils.
 Sils are hidden (by players) under other pieces called Tsoas.
 A Tsoa with a Sil inside is called a Tsoa-Sil.
 To retrieve a Sil, a Tsoa-Sil needs to be forced into a cell with a hole.

 <p align="center"  style="margin:40px 0 0 0;"></p>
 ---